 3. Ensure that your succulent gets 6 hours of sunlight daily!
 Rotate the plant once in a while so that all sides of the succulent will receive sufficient sunlight.

 It is normal if you see dead leaves at the bottom of the succulent (: Just part and parcel of a plant's life.
-Gentle pull away the dead leaves from the stem.
+Gently pull away the dead leaves from the stem.

-If the leaves on the succulent looks too puffy, it means that you are overwatering the plant and that causes the leaves to easily break off from the stem.
+If the leaves on the succulent look too puffy, it means that you are overwatering the plant and that causes the leaves to easily break off from the stem.

 If the leaves are wrinkled up like a dried prune, it means that they need more water! (: show them some TLC now!